 West London’s infrastructure is constantly evolving to meet business needs in the region.
 Decreased road congestion and increased internet connectivity are both needed for better business; but with online orders correlating with increased traffic, efficiency improvements in certain sectors may impact negatively on others.

 The West London Transport & Infrastructure Policy Commission was launched in late February 2016.
-The Commission published its draft report “Keeping West London Moving” at the West London Futures conference in early March 2017.
+The Commission published its draft report in early March 2017 and final ‘Keep West London Moving’ report in August 2018.

 Founding sponsor of this policy commission is The Motorcycle Industry Association.